Currency in Singapore

 Travelling can be a little stressful but with a little knowledge of the country's money situation, your trip will go a lot more smoothly.

-What Currency is Used in Singapore
+What currency is used in Singapore

 Can I Use Australian Dollars in Singapore?